Dearly Beloved — Excerpt

 —No madame yet, professor; corrections til the hour lest the hor correct us.

-Enter Osfero, followed by the Clearmonts: Gendarme, Madrigola, Audalade, and Cedgwick, with Vera Theodora as Ariadne Baskerville.
+Enter Osfero followed by the Glendarme, Madrigola, Audalade, Cedgwick, and Vera Theodora, as Ariadne Baskerville.

 OSFERO

-The Family Clearmont: Monsieur Glendarme, of the Clearmont Arms, Madame Madrigola and Ms. Audalade, and Monsieur Cedgwick, escorting Mademoiselle Ariadne Baskerville.
+The Family Clarvallo: Monsieur Glendarme, of the Clarvallo Arms, Madame Madrigola and Ms. Audalade, and Monsieur Cedgwick, escorting Mademoiselle Ariadne Baskerville.

 Osfero exits.